afaank2003/first-project/README.txt

 To run the program, simply run the python code, and make sure space is available for the CSV that will be downloaded.

-## License
-The license used is Attribution-ShareAlike 4.0 International